-Explore the guide which will help you define and specify your future hardware or IoT product.
-In this blog post, we would like to share our experience of shaping and specifying an idea into requirements, and a PRD.
-Read on to learn more about the process.
+Explore the guide which will help you define and specify your product development life cycle.
+In this article, we would like to share our experience of shaping and specifying an idea into a requirements document.
+Read on to learn more about a new product development process.

 0. Make your market research and validate your product idea with potential customers

 Although the topic is slightly different, we still want to make 3 points to emphasize the importance of validating your idea before defining the hardware and software of your future product:

 - Share your ideas with potential customers and listen to their feedback and suggestions.

 - Know your competitors!
 And if you think you do not have any – which is extremely rare – search for product alternatives on the market!